Modal Fracture of Higher Groups

-We will now prepare ourselves by proving a few preservation properties of the $\flat$ comodality and the $\shape$ modality.
+In this section, we will prepare a few necessary lemmas concerning the $\flat$ comodality and $\shape$ modality in Shulman's flat type theory \cite{Shulman:Real.Cohesion}.
 A first time reader may content themselves with the the statements of the lemmas, as the proofs are mere technicalities.

 \begin{lem} The comodality $\flat$ preserves fiber sequences.
 Let $f :: X \to Y$ be a crisp map and $y :: Y$ a crisp point.
 Then we have and equivalence $\flat \fib_f(y) = \fib_{\flat f}(y^{\flat})$ such that